-While most product people understand that adding too many features is a bad thing, there may be some who still need convincing.
+While most designers understand that adding too many features is a bad thing, there may be some who still need convincing.
 For them, let’s go back to Econ 101 and discuss the Law of Diminishing Returns.

 Think about putting together a piece of furniture from Ikea.
 Having a friend there is much better than putting it together yourself.
 You can get a lot more done with two people.